2010 Florida Marlins season

-The Florida Marlins' 2010 season was the 18th season for the Major League Baseball franchise.
+The 2010 Florida Marlins season was the 18th season for the Major League Baseball franchise.
 The Marlins played their home games at Sun Life Stadium.
 On June 23, 2010, Fredi González was fired as manager and replaced with Edwin Rodríguez.
-Roy Halladay of the Philadelphia Phillies threw the 20th perfect game in baseball history, and 2nd of the season, at Sun Life Stadium, on May 29, 2010.
-They failed to make the playoffs for the 7th consecutive season.
+Roy Halladay of the Philadelphia Phillies threw the 20th perfect game in baseball history, and second of the season, at Sun Life Stadium, on May 29, 2010.
+They failed to make the playoffs for the seventh consecutive season.